 “In an earlier chapter it was noted how the Papacy stigmatized as Arians those who disagreed with her in general, and in particular how she branded those as Judaizers who were convinced that “the Sabbath” of the fourth commandment was the seventh day.” - p.
 318, Ch.
 20

-While the above poster illustration might seem extreme and judgmental to some, what Le Roy Froom did to this denomination is beyond belief.
+What Le Roy Froom did to this denomination is beyond belief.
 It is way beyond dishonest.
 We are looking in the front of us for the enemy.
 Meanwhile we have already been taken from within and behind.
 We expect much more in the way of letters written by Froom to be released on the web late this year and will be looking to dissect them for sharing.
 God wants the truth to be available to his people to prepare them and wake them for what lies ahead for them.
 Wake up, study, and prepare your hearts and minds.

 Annotation from an Adventist Historian